farm/corda-docs/content/en/docs/apps/_index.md

 These new and early-version apps allow you to explore new possibilities on Corda.
 You can use them to carry out trial development work, and refine your vision for developing on Corda.

-Within the documentation, you will find set-up guides, tips and operational instructions for a growing list of applications made for exploration and very early adoption.
+Within the documentation, you will find set-up guides, tips, and operational instructions for a growing list of applications made for exploration and very early adoption.

 Explore: